Anatols Dinbergs: Background and career

-With Arnolds Spekke leading the Latvian diplomatic service after the death of Kārlis Zariņš in London 1963, Latvia's diplomatic and consular headquarters shifted to the Legation in Washington, D.C.
-Dinbergs succeeded Spekke on October 1, 1970 upon Spekke's retirement (Spekke died in 1972).
+With Arnolds Spekke leading the Latvian diplomatic service in exile after the death of Kārlis Zariņš in London 1963, Latvia's diplomatic and consular headquarters shifted to the Legation in Washington, D.C.
+Dinbergs succeeded Spekke on 1 October 1970 upon Spekke's retirement (Spekke died in 1972).
 Dinbergs became general consul to the United States in March 1971.
-Later that year, on September 17, the Latvian diplomatic corps met in Paris and unanimously elected Dinbergs chief of Latvia's diplomatic service.
+Later that year, on 17 September, the Latvian diplomatic corps met in Paris and unanimously elected Dinbergs chief of Latvia's diplomatic service.
 Dinbergs led Latvia's diplomatic service as chargé d'affaires until the restoration of Latvia's independence.

 The Latvian Legation in 1940-1991 did not maintain any contacts with the foreign ministry of the Latvian SSR.
 It received its first visitors from Latvia (representatives of Latvian Popular Front) in December 1988.
 After the independence declaration of May 4, 1990, Dinbergs established unofficial contacts with the new leadership of Latvia.
 That year he also arranged for the visit to the U.S. by Latvian prime minister Ivars Godmanis and foreign minister Jānis Jurkāns.

 In the spring of 1991, a working arrangement was agreed to among the Latvian foreign ministry, the legation in Washington, D.C., and the unified foreign diplomacy service which had been formed.
-At Dinbergs' initiative, a policy meeting was held in Washington, D.C., on April 14–15, also attended by Jurkāns.
+At Dinbergs' initiative, a policy meeting was held in Washington, D.C., on 14–15 April, also attended by Jurkāns.

 The legation in Washington, D.C., played a key role in January and August 1991 when Dinbergs, together with Estonian and Lithuanian diplomats, apprised the U.S. State Department of the course of events in the Baltic states and their drive to independence.
-On August 21, 1991, the day Latvia regained its independence, he dispatched a telegram to Riga, congratulating the government on its "declaration of renewed State independence based upon the foundation of the 1922 Constitution," promising an even closer partnership between the legation in Washington, D.C., and the parliament and Council of Ministers to achieve their common goals.
+On 21 August 1991, the day Latvia regained its independence, he dispatched a telegram to Riga, congratulating the government on its "declaration of renewed State independence based upon the foundation of the 1922 Constitution," promising an even closer partnership between the legation in Washington, D.C., and the parliament and Council of Ministers to achieve their common goals.

-Symbolizing that partnership, acting Latvian president Anatolijs Gorbunovs visited the U.S. and United Nations Headquarters in September 1991.
+Symbolizing that partnership, acting Latvian president Anatolijs Gorbunovs visited the U.S. and the Headquarters of the United Nations in September 1991.
 As of that September, Dinbergs was officially appointed both as head of Latvia's diplomatic service and as U.S. envoy.